joelkuiper/Llamora/README.md

 ```

 Set `QUART_DEBUG=1` for automatic reloading on code changes.

+To handle multiple chat requests in parallel, set `CHAT_LLM_WORKERS` to the number of
+worker threads to spawn.
+Each worker loads its own copy of the model, so ensure
+your system has enough memory.

 For CUDA support (Nvidia GPU) you must reinstall the [llama-cpp-python](https://github.com/inference-sh/llama-cpp-python) library (and have the CUDA toolkit installed):